Recreating the Country blog

 Though it is very hot burning, I can remember having mixed feelings about cutting Black Wattle for firewood.
 It tends to blunt a chainsaw more quickly than eucalypt, though this is much less noticeable when it’s cut green.

-The sharp ends of damaged branches are an eye hazard and should be removed with an axe or chainsaw after felling.
+The sharp ends of damaged branches are an eye hazard and should be removed with an axe or chainsaw either before or after felling.
 Definitely consider wearing safety glasses if there are a lot of long branches.

 Once cut into short blocks, Black Wattle is easy to split with an axe either green or dry.